Tuesday, April 16, 2013

 In Praise of Pencils

 For me, the fixation started in my programming days.
-It was easier to manually debug code with a pencil and then when I started to write fiction, it was somehow more creative to edit a hard copy with a pencil or to write out pieces in long hand before typing.
+It was easier to manually debug code with a pencil and then when I started to write fiction, it was somehow more creative to edit a hard copy with a pencil or to write out tricky pieces in long hand before typing.

-We were surprised at how many different types of pencils we had and decided to google what sort of gradations of graphite they came in.
+We were surprised at how many different types of pencils we had and decided to Google what sort of gradations of graphite they came in.
 How soft can a pencil be?
 How hard?

 I discovered I am not alone in my fixation with pencils.
 Pencils even have their own blog thanks to Studio 502.
 Lots of interesting stuff there including all sorts of pencils to buy.
 I particularly like the Pencil Artist of the Week feature.

 You can find Studio 502 (alias pencils.com) on Facebook and Pinterest .
 Check out their board on Pencil Crafts.

 And just for the record, great things have been achieved in pencil, even outside the art world.
 John Steinbeck used as many as 60 cedar pencils every day.
 Roald Dahl used only pencils with yellow casing to write his books.
 He had 6 sharpened pencils ready at the beginning of each day and only when all 6 pencils became unusable did he resharpen them.
 Finally, Thomas Edison was so keen on working in pencil, he had his own especially made!